cntkillme/C-Challenges/Beginner/Linked List.md

 /**
  * Sorts a linked_list in the order defined by the given comparator function.
  * Expected runtime: O(n^2) or better
- * If the iterator challenge is planned/completed, sort must not invalidate iterators.
  */
 void linked_list_sort(linked_list* list, comparator_t comparator);